elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

 end
 ```

-To tie everything together, we should now take a look at the implementation code that these tests run against.
+We can now take a look at the implementation code that these tests run against.
 It is a simple module that gets mixed into the stops array when a new `Trip` is created.

 ```ruby
 module StopValidation